Enno Janssen and Entje Tejen b. 1810

 Garbrand Roos and Teentje Janssen b.
 1764

-Garbrand Roos and Teentje Janssen 5th great grandparents.
+Garbrand Roos and Teentje Janssen 5th great grandparents on RootsMagic tree.

-Garbrand Harms Roos was born in 1764 in Niedersachsen, English is Lower Saxony- the German state.
-Aurcih is a district in Lower Saxony which contains the municipality of Krummhörn, that includes the little village of Visquard where Garbrand was born.
-Visquard is less than 4 square miles in size.
+Garbrand Harms Roos and Teentje Dirks Janssen lived in Niedersachsen- English language, it’s Lower Saxony- a German state.
+Aurich is a district in Lower Saxony which contains the municipality of Krummhörn, that includes the little village of Visquard.
+Visquard is on the north western coast of Germany, on the Wadden Sea, part of the North Sea.

 Google Maps, Visquard, a photo of the little village

-Teentje Dirks Janssen was born on April 18, 1775 in Niedersachsen (Lower Saxony), Germany.
-It’s on the notrth western coast of Germany, on the Wadden Sea, part of the North Sea.
+Garbrand was born around 1764, Teentje was born on April 18, 1775.
 Garbrand and Teentje married around 1797 and had at least 3 children: Maria Garbrand Roos, Jan Garbrand Roos and Harm Garbrand Roos.

 Garbrand has a definition in ceramics as the final firing.
 “Garbrand garbrand (keramik) Definition of garbrand (keramik) in German English dictionary: finishing firing (ceramics)”.
 And “Probably an altered spelling of North German Garbrand or Gerbrant, from a Germanic personal name, composed of the elements gar, ger ‘spear’, ‘lance’ + brand ‘fire’, ‘flame’.

-Germany, the place and the people, have thousands of years of complex history, a person could spend a lifetime learning, understanding.
-Lower Saxony, the Roose family probable ancestor home, included chieftains, counts and countesses, kings and queens and Paleolithic reindeer hunters.
-France, Holland, Napoleon, Prussia, Russia, the Kingdom of Hannover, the Roman Empire, and more were rulers through the years.
+Germany, the place and the people, have thousands of years of complex history, a person could spend a lifetime learning and understanding.
+Lower Saxony, the Roose family probable ancestor home, included chieftains, counts and countesses, kings and queens, and Paleolithic reindeer hunters.
+France, Holland, Napoleon, Prussia, Russia, the Kingdom of Hannover, the Roman Empire, and more were rulers of the area through the years.

 Sources